 Laser Tattoo Removal in Singapore

 Today, tattoo removal is performed with the use of a non-invasive device called a Q-switched laser that produces short pulses of light to the deeper layers of the skin.
 This causes the tattoo pigment to break down without damaging the surrounding skin.

 In Singapore, Dr Tyng Tan Aesthetics and Hair Clinic uses a type of Q-switched laser called nd: YAG laser.
 It is a near-infrared light that is easily absorbed by dark tattoo pigments and cause it to break down.

 Tattooing is gaining popularity among young Singaporeans.
 But, a percentage of those who get tattoos regret having it done and want to have it removed.

-Some of the most common reasons why people who got inked want to remove their tattoos is because of a change in lifestyle, loss of personal attachment to the design, new career and because of a poorly done tattoo quality.
+Some of the common reasons why people who got inked want to remove their tattoos is because of lifestyle changes, loss of personal attachment to the design, new career and because of a poorly done tattoo quality.
 Also, there are others who see that having a tattoo is no longer relevant because of their age or even because of the stigma of having a tattoo.
 Research showed that half of Singaporeans are less likely to hire someone with tattoos.

 Q-switched nd:YAG laser delivers a pulse duration quick enough with sufficient energy to fragmentize the pigments before the heat dissipates into the surrounding skin.
 This minimizes the occurrence of burns and scarring in the surrounding tissues.